Abstract hypernormalisation, and normalisation-by-trace-evaluation for generative systems: Hypernormalisation and convex coproducts

+If we view the operation~\eqref{eq:1} as an ``abstract convex combination'' $r(a,b) = r \cdot a + r^\ast \cdot b$, then the axioms are just what is needed to ensure that this behaves as expected.
+The two main classes of examples of abstract convex spaces are: \begin{itemize} \item Convex subsets of vector spaces (so convex spaces in the usual sense) under the usual convex combination operation; and \item Meet-semilattices under the operation $r(a,b) = a \wedge b$ for all $r \in (0,1)$. \end{itemize}

+If we extend the operation of an abstract convex space to one $[0,1] \times A \times A \rightarrow A$ by defining $1(a,b) = a$ and $0(a,b) = b$, then axioms (i)--(iii) are still validated for the new edge cases in $\{0,1\}$ wherever this makes sense (i.e., so long as $rs \neq 1$ in (iii)).
+This yields the axiomatisation of abstract convex spaces found in~\cite[\sec 2, Axioms B1--B3]{Neumann1970On-the-quasivariety}.
+In particular, these axioms ensure that each of the valid ways of interpreting a formal convex combination

-as an element of $A$ via repeated application of the operation~\eqref{eq:1} will give the same result.
-In this way, we obtain a well-defined function $\D A \rightarrow A$, which endows $A$ with $\mnd{D}$-algebra structure, and this is the key step in proving: \begin{Lemma} The category $\cat{Conv}$ of convex spaces and convex maps is isomorphic over $\cat{Set}$ to the category $\cat{Set}^\mnd{D}$ of $\mnd{D}$-algebras. \end{Lemma} This result justifies us in using expressions of the form~\eqref{eq:7} to denote an element of a convex space $A$, as we will do henceforth without further comment.
+as an element of $A$ via repeated application of the operation~\eqref{eq:1} will give the same result, so that we have a well-defined function $\D A \rightarrow A$.
+This function endows $A$ with $\mnd{D}$-algebra structure, which is the key step in proving: \begin{Lemma}\cite[Theorem~4]{Jacobs2010Convexity}.
+The category $\cat{Conv}$ of abstract convex spaces and convex maps is isomorphic over $\cat{Set}$ to the category $\cat{Set}^\mnd{D}$ of $\mnd{D}$-algebras. \end{Lemma} This result justifies us in using expressions of the form~\eqref{eq:7} to denote an element of an abstract convex space $A$, and we do so without further comment.

-The link to hypernormalisation lies in the construction of finite coproducts in $\cat{Conv}$.
-While coproducts in algebraic categories are usually messy and syntactic, for convex spaces they are quite intuitive.
+The relation betwen abstract convex spaces and hypernormalisation lies in the construction of finite coproducts in $\cat{Conv}$.
+While coproducts in algebraic categories are usually messy and syntactic, for abstract convex spaces they are quite intuitive.
 Given $A,B \in \cat{Conv}$, their coproduct must certainly contain copies of $A$ and $B$; and must also contain a formal convex combination $r \cdot a + r^\ast \cdot b$ for each $a \in A$, $b \in B$ and $r \in (0,1)$.
-For a general algebraic theory, this process of iteratively adjoining formal interpretations for operations would continue, but in this case, it stops here: \begin{Lemma} If $A$ and $B$ are convex spaces, then their coproduct $A \star B$ in $\cat{Conv}$ is the set $A + \big((0,1) \times A \times B\big) + B$, endowed with the convex combination operator whose most involved case is
+For a general algebraic theory, this process of iteratively adjoining formal interpretations for operations would continue, but in this case, it stops here: \begin{Lemma} (cf.~\cite[\sec 2]{Jacobs2015States}).
+If $A$ and $B$ are abstract convex spaces, then their coproduct $A \star B$ in $\cat{Conv}$ is the set $A + \big((0,1) \times A \times B\big) + B$, endowed with the convex combination operator whose most involved case is